msr102087/team_profile_generator/README.md

 ## Usage

 Once you initate node index.js you will be asked a series of questions about your team.
 Once you have completed the question prompts for your team, an HTML document will be distributed in the dist folder in the repo.
-If you would like to watch a video demonstration of the project, you can do so here.
+If you would like to watch a video demonstration of the project, you can do so here: https://www.youtube.com/watch?v=KlckVxyLSwk

 ## License